viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 ### Use Viam's Canon CLI utility

-[Canon](https://github.com/viamrobotics/canon) is a CLI utility for managing a Docker based canonical environment.
+[Canon](https://github.com/viamrobotics/canon) is a CLI utility for managing a Docker-based canonical environment.

 Canon requires a working installation of Docker.